 The note said: “Go back to your country.
 You’re a terrorist.”
 There had been another note earlier in the month, but it had been discarded.
 Shaima Alawadi dismissed it as a juvenile prank.
 The beating of Shaima Alawadi (with a tire iron) occurred at her home in El Cajon, California on Wednesday, March 21st, probably early in the morning.
 Shaima died last Saturday, March 24th, from head wounds.
 Was it a hate crime?

-Neither the El Cajon police nor such organizations as CAIR (Council on American-Islamic Relations) are ready to declare it as a hate crime quite yet.
+The El Cajon police are not ready to declare it as a hate crime quite yet.
 El Cajon police lieutenant Mark Coit has characterized the crime as an isolated incident and has said the police have some other evidence from the crime scene, which he is not at liberty to disclose.
 Does this secret evidence negate the theory that the killing of Shaima Alawadi was motivated by a hatred for her ethnicity or religion?

 Why would some evidence, such as the incriminating notes, be made public, while other evidence is coveted by the police?
 Such is one mystery in this highly charged and sensitive investigation.
 A good amount of beneficial factual information is coming out in the news about the immigration of Iraqis to the U.S., post Gulf War and the War in Iraq.
 Many uprooted Iraqis came to the U.S. and ended up living in El Cajon, which is 15 miles northwest of San Diego and is a home for 40, 000 Iraqis.